liam-ol/csu33012-viz/README.md

 The code sorts through each contributor, logging their number of contributions and their affiliation with Microsoft.
 It returns a JSON database with the following style: ``{name:(string), employee:(bool), contribs:(int)}``

 Note that GitHub's API restricts the number of contributors it returns - currently it only shows the top 365 contributors.
+This limits our sample to users with at least 3 contributions, but should not change the visualised result too much.

 ### Visualisation

-To be decided.
+The JSON data will be displayed on a web page through a series of pie charts.